 These resources are available due to the creativity and initiative of the Lead Teaching Fellows (LTFs) within the Anthropology Department and are offered as part of our intellectual commons.
 More information about current and past fellows, including profiles with contact information, can be found in the LTF Directory.
 The LTFs organize a range of events and workshops over the course of the year to foster conversations about teaching techniques among current TAs and other graduate students, and they also hold regular office hours.

 Center for Teaching and Learning

 The Center for Teaching and Learning (CTL) at Columbia University offers a range of resources for graduate students, including those just beginning to teach and those presently on the job market.
 The website’s Resources and Technology page provides resources specific to online teaching, as well as support for using CourseWorks.
 It also includes resources and guides for inclusive teaching and anti-racist pedagogy.
-In addition to the online resources provided, the CTL offers workshops, trainings, and other opportunities to reflect upon and improve approaches to teaching throughout the school year.
+In addition to the online resources provided, the CTL offers workshops, trainings, and other opportunities to reflect upon and improve approaches to teaching throughout the school year, including an orientation for new Teaching Assistants and a Teaching Development Program.
 These are listed on the site’s Offerings for Graduate Students page.